Lullabot/amp-library/README.md

 ### Use Cases

-- Currently the AMP PHP Library is used by the [Drupal AMP Module](https://www.drupal.org/project/amp) to report issues with user entered, arbitrary HTML (originating from Rich Text Editors) and converts the HTML to AMPized HTML (as much as possible)
+- Currently the AMP PHP Library is used by the [Drupal AMP Module](https://www.drupal.org/project/amp) to report issues with user entered, arbitrary HTML (originating from Rich Text Editors) and converting the HTML to AMPized HTML (as much as possible)
 - The AMP PHP Library command line validator can be used for experimentation and to do HTML to AMP HTML conversion of HTML files.
 While the [canonical validator](https://github.com/ampproject/amphtml/tree/master/validator) only validates, our library tries to make corrections too.
-As noted above, our validator is a subset of the canononical validator but already covers a lot of cases
+As noted above, our validator is a subset of the canonical validator but already covers a lot of cases
 - The AMP PHP Library can be used in any other PHP project to "convert" HTML to AMP HTML and report validation issues.
 It does not have any non-PHP dependencies and will work in PHP 5.5+

 ### Setup

 The project uses a [composer](https://getcomposer.org/) workflow.
-If you're not familiar with composer then please read up on it before trying to set this up!
+If you're not familiar with composer then please read up on it before trying to set this up.

 Using this in Drupal requires some specific steps.
 Please refer to the [Drupal AMP Module](https://www.drupal.org/project/amp) documentation.